 Once you have your credentials and configuration files in place, you can install the OpenVPN GUI app.

-- Download the OpenVPN GUI app from here.
+- Download the OpenVPN GUI app from the links below.

 - You should now find the installation file in the Downloads folder of your device.